 Deeper into the vyuha, Arjuna moves ahead.
-Srutayuhda of Kalinga kingdom looms into Arjuna's path.
-Srutayudha wields Varuna's mace.
+Srutayudha of Kalinga kingdom looms into Arjuna's path.
+He wields a mysterious mace with a stretchable head (likely connected with a chain to the shaft), which can be hurled at distant enemies, while sill holding on to it .
+He targets Arjuna with his mace, but is unable to hit him due to Krishna's quick maneuvers.
+He then targets Krishna, who clevery evades it, causing the mace head to coil back and hit Srutayudha himself smashing his head. (likely c.
+(As per the verses in the epic: Srutayudha wields Varuna's mace.
 It is one of those mysterious weapons and no one can kill Srutayudha till he possess it.
 Whenever he cast it at the enemy, it struck like a thunderbolt, and then flew back to his hand.
 But this mysterious weapon is described to have a limitation.
 The wielder must never cast the mace at anyone who bore no arms, for then it would turn on the one who cast it.
 Srutayudha harries Arjuna with the mace, but finds he is unable to strike the Pandava due to Krishna's lightning quick maneuvers.
 Forgetting that Krishna does not carry any weapon, Srutayudha flings the mace at Krishna.
-The mace rebounds, and smashes Srutayudha's head like a peach.
+The mace rebounds, and smashes Srutayudha's head like a peach).

 Then, the son of the ruler of the Kamvojas, the brave Sudakshina, rushed against Phalguna.The duel lasts just moments.
 The Pandava kills the lord of the Kambhojas with an arrow through his heart.
 Panic grips the Kaurava army.

 Abhishaha warriors Shrutayu and Achyutayu attacked Arjuna.
 Shrutayu’s lance hit Arjuna on chest and he lost consciousness and seeing him unconscious, Achyutayu threw a spear that hit Arjuna in chest again and he fell against the Flagpost.
 The Kauravas thought Arjuna killed and started celebrating.
 All warriors started attacking the chariot with thousands of arrows, Arjuna regaining consciousness used Aindrastra to counter the thousands of arrows and then started killing his foes.
 He then killed Achyutayu and Shrutayu and 50 top rathi officers in the vicinity.
-Then their sons Niyutayu and Dirghayu attacked and were also killed.Then Arjuna destroyed the 10,000 strong Anga Gajarohi army.
-He then destroyed the Kalinga and eastern army.
+Then their sons Niyutayu and Dirghayu attacked and were also killed.Then Arjuna destroyed the 10,000 strong Anga Gajarohi army followed by the Kalinga and eastern army.

 Basically, the Padma vyuha worked, each maharathi trapping point worked and trapped the Maharathi.
 But that Maharathi was unfortunately Arjuna who overturned all the trap ambushes and killed the main officers manning those waypoints.